Ä¢¹½ÊÓÆµ

 Marmarth is a tiny city located in the state of North Dakota.
 With a population of 95 people and just one neighborhood, Marmarth is the 124th largest community in North Dakota.
 Marmarth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Marmarth is generally considered to be a blue-collar town.
-52.17% of the Marmarth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marmarth is a blue-collar town, with 52.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marmarth is a city of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Marmarth who work in maintenance occupations (15.22%), healthcare (15.22%), and farm management occupations (8.70%).

 One downside of living in Marmarth, however, is that residents on average have to contend with a long commute, spending on average 31.88 minutes every day commuting to work.